-B. Representatives of the ASSOCIATION having business with the officers and individual members of the ASSOCIATION may confer with such officers or members during the course of the workday for a reasonable length of time provided that such activities do not impede the operation of the CITY.
+8. No more than two (2) representatives of the ASSOCIATION at any one time having business with the officers and individual members of the ASSOCIATION may confer with such officers or members during the course of the workday for a reasonable length of time provided that such activities do not impede the operation of the CITY.